Raclette affair: Swiss town defends decision to deny Brit citizenship

 The commune president also denied accusations Freienbach made things particularly difficult for candidates: “We don’t have any especially tough requirements,” he said.

-While Landolt said he was unable to speak specifically about Lewis’s case, he said he understood the Brit’s frustration.
-But he also noted Lewis could submit a new application at any time.
+While Landolt said he was unable to speak specifically about the man's case, he said he understood the Brit’s frustration.
+But he also noted he could submit a new application at any time.

 Read also: How to apply for Swiss citizenship in 2018